 Verdict: Viable but UTA needs to be prudent about the costs and expected revenue so they do not make the same mistake from 1985.

 That concludes the second part of our series on the FCS to FBS transition.
-We hope you enjoyed the analysis!
+We hope you enjoyed the speculation and analysis!

 Four teams remain in the hunt for the 2016 FCS National Championship.
 Three of the top four seeds, #1 North Dakota State, #2 Eastern Washington, and #4 James Madison, are alive along with unseeded Youngstown State.
 All four are worthy of reaching the National Championship for the right to play for the title.